Sandiroc/ForecastingHABs_VERA_Challenge/README.md

-## CMDA Capstone Spring 2024 -- Forcasting Harmful Algal Blooms
+## CMDA Capstone Spring 2024 -- Forecasting Harmful Algal Blooms
 Sandilya Bhamidipati, Emaan Rahman, Dylan Nguyen

-LSTM architecture to forecast harmful algal blooms at the Falling Creek Reservoir & Beaverdam Reservoir using the VERA competition repository of data.
+LSTM architecture in Keras to forecast harmful algal blooms at the Falling Creek Reservoir & Beaverdam Reservoir using the VERA competition repository of data.

 ## Necessary packages
 To install all the packages used in this repository, run: